Employment - Canadian Automotive Museum

-The Canadian Automotive Museum (CAM) seeks a Curatorial Intern to assist with the development of the John A. “Bud” McDougald collection of British and European luxury cars, planned for completion in spring 2017.
+The Canadian Automotive Museum (CAM) seeks a Curatorial Intern to assist with the development of new interpretive materials for the museum’s North Gallery that will highlight the international importance of 18 vehicles on display, including a 1926 Ahrens-Fox fire truck, a 1983 DeLorean, and 1960 Rolls-Royce limousine.
 The selected candidate will gain hands-on experience in exhibit planning, curatorial research, and content development.

 Duties & Responsibilities

-• Develop guided tour of the McDougald Gallery.
+- Develop guided tour of the North Gallery.

-• Preference given to candidates with a background in Museum Studies, Archives, Library Science or a similar field with experience working in a museum or library setting.
+- Preference given to candidates with a background in Museum Studies, history, automotive engineering, or a similar field with experience working in a museum or library setting.

-• General knowledge of automobiles and European history.
+- General knowledge of automobiles and 20th century history.